What to Blog About: Finding Blog Topics Readers Will Love

 - Ask your Facebook fans and in your Facebook group.

-- Make sure to ask at the end of your posts (like on this one).
+- Make sure to ask at the end of your posts (like our call to action for our Youtube Channel at the end of this one ).

 One of the smartest things we did when we started Avocadu is we started asking peeps EXACTLY what they needed from us via email.